 The mission of AFJROTC is to "Develop citizens of character dedicated to serving their nation and community."
-AFJROTC is not an USAF accessions program and cadets are never under any obligation to join the military.
+AFJROTC is not an Air Force accessions program and cadets are never under any obligation to join the military.
 AFJROTC is designed to educate and train high school cadets in citizenship, promote community service, instill personal responsibility, character, and self-discipline.
-The program achieves this through classroom education in air and space fundamentals and hands on learning opportunities in a number of fun and challenging extra-curricular activities.
-The AFJROTC program is grounded in the Air Force's core values of "integrity first, service before self, and excellence in all we do."
+The program achieves this through classroom education in air and space fundamentals and hands-on learning opportunities in a number of fun and challenging extra-curricular activities to include: marksmanship, model rocketry, Color Guard, cyber-security, fitness competition teams. and field trips.
+Recent class topics have included military history and modern air combat, leadership, life skills (college planning and financial preparation), and emergency survival skills.
+The Corps of Cadet experience offers leadership and community service opportunities that will positively impact the student in college, or job application processes.
+The AFJROTC program is grounded in the Air Force's core values of "integrity first, service before self, and excellence in all we do.
 Who can join?
 Anyone

-Art Club, Marley Moreno
+Art Club